 Setting Description Name Set the name for one or more outlets.
 The name is displayed next to the outlet number on status screens.
-External LinkDefine an HTTP or HTTPS link to a website or IP address.
-The external device Web link can be set to the IP address of the external de plugged into the outlet (if applicable).
-Alternatively, it can be set to the device manufacturer Web page in order to more easily view user manuals, etc. Clic the link on the Outlet Links page will open a new browser window to the link.
-Power On Delay Set the number of seconds that the Rack PDU waits after a command is issued before applying power to an outlet.
-NOTE: To configure an outlet to remain off at all times, select the Never radio button next to Power On Delay .
-Power Off Delay Set the number of seconds that the Rack PDU waits after a command is issued before removing power from an outlet.
-NOTE: To configure an outlet to remain on at all times, select the Never radio button next to Power Off Delay .
+External Link Define an HTTP or HTTPS link to a website or IP address.
+The external device web link can be set to the IP address of the external device plugged into the outlet (if applicable).
+Alternatively, it can be set to the device's manufacturer web page in order to more easily view user manuals, etc. Clicking the link on the Outlet Links page will open a new browser window to the link.
+Power On Delay Set the number of seconds that the device waits after a command is issued before applying power to an outlet.
+NOTE: To configure an outlet to remain off at all times, select the Never radio button next to Power On Delay.
+Power Off Delay Set the number of seconds that the device waits after a command is issued before removing power from an outlet.
+NOTE: To configure an outlet to remain on at all times, select the Never radio button next to Power Off Delay.
 Reboot Duration Set the number of seconds an outlet remains Off before restarting.